Welcome to the “More” page

 I feel that CABP membership is one of the best $25 that I spend each year.
 I have benefited in many ways by joining.
 For example, I had seven years of service in the UK, but through CABP I learned about the opportunity of buying back years and making extra years of contributions.
 Now I have 30 qualifying years

 The contribution to ICBP is the strongest way for Canadian ex-pat pensioners to achieve pension uprating.
+Much of this contribution to ICBP goes to marketing.
 That depends upon a robust membership (numerically) and because of this, one of the best things that every member can do is bring in new members.

 In 2002, a UK pensioner living in South Africa, Annette Carson took on the UK establishment and, with help from frozen pension lobby groups around the world, the legal challenge would last 10 years.
 In those 10 years there were 5 hearings – read more by clicking on each of the images below: